 In summer of 2014 I volunteered at Karma Kitchen.
-I was looking for volunteering opportunities in D.C. area and stumbled upon a facebook post about Karma tube. (https://www.youtube.com/watch?v=YlVMYkL2ZBA) .
+I was looking for volunteering opportunities in D.C. area and stumbled upon a facebook post about Karma Kitchen. (https://www.youtube.com/watch?v=YlVMYkL2ZBA) .

-I was surprised to see , that though it completely a volunteer run organization dependent on generosity by people, exactly the opposite of how a restaurant business model would look like, it was a great success!
-Volunteering at karma kitchen D.C. not only gave me an opportunity to be a part of this unique experience but also presented me with nuances of what happens in a restaurant before the meal is served to the guest and after the guest leaves!
+I was surprised to see that though it is a volunteer run organization dependent on generosity of people, contrary to a restaurant business model, it was a great success!
+Volunteering at karma kitchen D.C. presented me with an opportunity to be part of something so unique and learn nuances of happenings in a restaurant kitchen before the meal is served to the guest and after the guest leaves!